wp-plugins/widget-wrangler/README.txt

 1. Cloned Wordpress Widget

 == Changelog ==
+= 1.1rc8 =

+* Fix for javascript with wordpress 3.2 update.
+Added option to reset all widgets on all pages.

 = 1.1rc7 =

 * Fix for javacsript not loading correctly.
 Changed method to use script wp_enqueue_script.